Italy reveals its new national airline - KTVZ

 A more efficient fleet

-Alitalia was drowning in debt for years before the pandemic, but Francavilla said that the future is bright for ITA, calling the airline “right-sized” both in terms of fleet, staffing and routing.
+Alitalia was drowning in debt for years before the pandemic, but Altavilla said that the future is bright for ITA, calling the airline “right-sized” both in terms of fleet, staffing and routing.

 It’s plan is to operate a fleet of new Airbuses, which are both more efficient and less damaging to the environment.